mrled/caryatid/readme.markdown

 ## Building and installing

+ -  Ensure that the `$GOROOT` and `$GOPATH` variables are set for your shell, and that the `bin/` subdirectories of those locations are in your `$PATH`.
+Attempting to build the code without this will fail.

+ -  The best way to get this code is to `go get github.com/mrled/caryatid`, and then find it in `$GOPATH/src/github.com/mrled/caryatid`.
+Attempting to build the code outside of `$GOPATH` fails.

  -  Build the binaries by changing to `./cmd/<projectname>` and running `go build`

     Building this way will result in a binary being built in the same directory